eryk260/2sixty/adr/adr-0013-gcp-centralised-audit-logs-2019-04-10.md

    Centralised Audit logs in BigQuery

 ## Consequences
-   - Datalab report for monitoring and alerting can be developed using audit logs in BigQuery
+   - Facilitate running SQL queries against audit log entries stored in BigQuery Tables for suspicious activitites.
+   - Faciliate builidng Reports for Security officer to analyse
    - Data from BigQuery table could be used for SOX Compliance audit
-   - Audit logs retainedment policy can be determined based on Requirement of 2sixty